FAQ Undergraduate

 Will it be harder?

-Students who completed the PBME STT are eligible for something called “Priority Placement” if they meet certain conditions.
+Students who completed the PBME Timetable are eligible for something called “Priority Placement” if they meet certain conditions.
 After those students are placed, the remaining seats in our program will be filled through the regular competitive placement process.

 How many seats are there in Biomedical Engineering?